Advent and Christmas in Rome

 As the Church prepares for and celebrates the birth of Christ during Advent and the Christmas season, Rome is filled with beautiful traditions.
 Below are some recommendations to help you plan your pilgrimage to Rome during this Holy Season.

-In addition to the events listed below, the Holy Father is also expected to lead the Angelus prayer on Sundays at 12noon in St. Peter’s Square and to give a General Audience each Wednesday in December and January.
+In addition to the events listed below, the Holy Father is also expected to lead the Angelus prayer on Sundays at 12:00 (noon) in St. Peter’s Square and to give a General Audience most Wednesdays in December and January (except on Christmas Day).

-On the first Saturday of the month, we would like to invite you to join us for Mass in English, celebrated in the crypt of St. Peter’s Basilica – right by the tomb of St. Peter.
+On the first Friday of each month, we would like to invite you to join us for Mass in English, celebrated in the crypt of St. Peter’s Basilica – right by the tomb of St. Peter.

-The tree and Nativity Scene will remain on display until the feast of the baptism of the Lord, which will end of the Christmas season on Sunday 8 January 2023.
+The tree and Nativity Scene will likely remain on display until the Feast of the Baptism of the Lord, which will end the Christmas season, on Sunday, 11 January 2026.

 December 8 – Solemnity of the Immaculate Conception